 Although this effect may be found to have many uses, so far its applications mainly have been confined to the measurement of electrode potentials, to the measurement of the rate of growth of oxide films, and to the measurement of gamma-radiation in a portable gamma-monitor.
-It has been possible to build a gamma-monitor that has an over-all size of $3\frac{1}{8}$ inches by $3\frac{1}{8}$ inches by $7\frac{1}{8}$ inches.
-Compared with the well-known "Cutie Pie," it is smaller, more sensitive, and simpler in that no high voltage battery is retivity of the detector is not, as yet, known.
+It has been possible to build a gamma-monitor that has an over-all size of 3 1/8 inches by 3 1/8 inches by 7 1/4 inches.
+Compared with the well-known "Cutie Pie," it is smaller, more sensitive, and simpler in that no high voltage battery is required.
+It should be pointed out however that the energy-sensitivity of the detector is not, as yet, known.
 A complete description of this device will appear later in the literature.